What Are Benzos?

 Another well-known benzo addict is the singer Fergie, who was addicted to Xanax.
 According to Fergie, “With any drugs, everything is great at the beginning, and then slowly your life starts to spiral down.”

 Want More Info About Benzo Addiction?

-If you’re concerned about how benzo use is impacting your life or the life of someone you care about, contact us here at the Florida House Experience.
+If you’re concerned about how benzo use is impacting your life or the life of someone you care about, contact us here at FHE Health.
 We’re available to help 24 hours a day, 7 days a week.